trfylh/teenvote/README.md

 The only difference between voter pre-registration and voter registration is that you can't vote immediately after pre-registering.
 Other than that, the state will automatically register you to vote when you turn 18, so you're just as "registered" as normally registered people!

 # About the Site
+This site was created by Teela Huff for her senior Political Activism project in the 2017-2018 school year.
+Contact Teela at trfylh@gmail.com with any questions, comments, or concerns.
+Thank you for using the site and helping out the teenvote in America!